schibsted/spid-tech-docs/resources/articles/oauth/token.md

 ## Grant type JWT Bearer, for user tokens via Facebook and Google+

-The JWT Bearer grant is used to fetch a user access token, by first logging the user in via a third party, and then sending the third party token to SPiD, baked into a signed JWT.
+The JWT Bearer grant is used to fetch a user access token, by first logging the user in via a third party, and then sending the third party token to Schibsted account, baked into a signed JWT.

 ### Request